Giving Compass’ Take:

 Given that Ford and Open Society have ongoing funding in South Africa, and that the three foundations have several shared grantees in the country, Atlantic CEO Christopher Oechsli reached out to see if they would be interested in collaborating.
 They were, and their shared experience in South Africa enabled their agreement on a core commitment for the collaboration: that highly-respected South Africans would wield the decision-making for the Constitutionalism Fund.
 The Fund established an independent selection panel chaired by former Constitutional Court Justice Yvonne Mokgoro.
 Open Society has taken on management of the fund’s resources.

-Read the full article about collaboration in South Africa by William Foster at Forbes.
+Read the full article about collaboration in South Africa by William Foster at The Atlantic Philanthropies.

 Since you are interested in Impact Philanthropy, have you read these selections from Giving Compass related to impact giving and Impact Philanthropy?